atlarge-research/apate/docs/usage.md

 After this exits sucessfully you are ready to use Apate.

 ::: tip
-It is also possible to use an already existing kubernetes cluser by providing `--kubeconfig-location` to the create command.
+It is also possible to use an already existing kubernetes cluster by providing `--kubeconfig-location` to the create command.
 :::

 ::: details Starting Control plane manually
-You can start the control plane docker container manually like so: `docker run -v /var/run/docker.sock:/var/run/docker.sock -p 8085:8085 apatekubernetes/controlplane`
+You can start the control plane Docker container manually like so: `docker run -v /var/run/docker.sock:/var/run/docker.sock -p 8085:8085 apatekubernetes/controlplane`
 :::

 ### Kubeconfig